kalisio/kano/docs/guides/advanced-usage.md

 })
 ```

-The following events are related to map state changes and do not provide additional properties like interaction events:
+The following events are related to [map state changes](https://leafletjs.com/reference.html#map-event) and do not provide additional properties like interaction events:
 * `movestart` whenever the view of the 2D map starts changing (e.g. user starts dragging the map),
 * `moveend` whenever the center of the 2D map stops changing (e.g. user stopped dragging the map),
 * `move` during any movement of the 2D map (including pan and fly animations),
 * `zoomstart` whenever the 2D map zoom is about to change (e.g. before zoom animation),
 * `zoomend` whenever the 2D map zoom changed (after any animations),
-* `zoom` during any change in zoom level, including zoom and fly animations.
+* `zoom` during any change in zoom level, including zoom and fly animations,
+* `rotate` whenever the map bearing is changed (will provide an additional `bearing` property as data payload).

 ### Backend events